Province reports four new COVID cases with 11 recoveries - ntv.ca

 Public Health continues to strongly recommend that any informal gathering taking place in your home should be limited to 20 people.
 This will help to limit the number of contacts that each person has to prevent further spread of COVID-19.
 This is consistent with gathering limitations in the other Atlantic Provinces.
 When you are hosting or attending an informal indoor gathering – be it a kitchen, rec room or a shed – please remember the phrase: People, Space Time and Place.

-As part of the ongoing investigation into cases in the province, Public Health is asking anyone who visited the locations listed below on the respective date and time to arrange testing.
+As part of the ongoing investigations into recent cases, Public Health is asking anyone who visited several locations, listed on the COVID-19 website here, to arrange COVID-19 testing.
 To arrange testing, complete the online self-assessment and referral tool available here or call 811.
-The businesses have been notified and Public Health thanks them for their cooperation.
-Potential COVID-19 exposure notifications are posted on the COVID-19 website here.

 People who visited these locations and currently have symptoms of COVID-19 are required to isolate until 24 hours after their symptoms resolve and they receive a negative test result.
 People who visited these locations and do not currently have symptoms of COVID-19 are not required to isolate until they receive a negative test result.
 While awaiting their test result, they should monitor for symptoms and isolate should any symptoms develop.